smithy-lang/smithy/docs/source-2.0/spec/resource-traits.rst

 Value type
     ``string``

-The ``resourceIdentifier`` trait may only be used on members of structures that serve as input shapes for operations bound to resources.
+The ``resourceIdentifier`` trait may only be used on members of structures for operations bound to resources.
 The string value provided must correspond to the name of an identifier for said resource.
-The trait is not required when the name of the input structure member is an exact match for the name of the resource identifier.
+The trait is not required when the name of the structure member is an exact match for the name of the resource identifier.

 .. code-block:: smithy